ndouglas/azymus/README.md

 ## Things That Work

+_These examples are going to be broken a lot while I figure out the basic public API for the libraries... sorry._

 - screen opens (`examples/basic_runloop.rs`)
 - little `@` bro moves around the screen (`examples/basic_movement.rs`)
 - little `@` stops walking when face meets wall (`examples/simple_map.rs`)